exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 ## Identity test

-Operator `is` tests if first and second operand are same object.
+Operator `is` tests if the first and second operand is the same object.

 ```python
 # comparing non-object type `is` will raise warning